Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Adaptive sampling

-It would be nice for Algorithm~\ref{algo:GradientEst} to work without assuming gradient compressibility, but still be able to exploit this when it arises.
+Ideally, ZORO should work without assuming gradient compressibility, but still be able to exploit this when it arises.
 Moreover, the support of the previous gradient estimate is important information that should not be ignored.
-We present an algorithm incorporating these observations as Algorithm~\ref{algo:OppGradientEst}.
-Informally, Algorithm~\ref{algo:OppGradientEst} proceeds as: \begin{enumerate} \item Take only $s$ samples and solve a least squares problem with support restricted to $\supp(\bfg_{k-1})$.
-If the relative error in this solution is small, return it immediately as $\hat{\bfg}_k$.
-This saves queries in the case where $\supp(\bfg(x))$ is slowly changing. \item Otherwise take an additional $m - s$ queries and run a variation of Gradient Estimation (lines 8--10 of Algorithm~\ref{algo:OppGradientEst}), reusing the $s$ samples we have already taken.
-Check whether the solution is sufficiently accurate (line 12). \item Until a sufficiently accurate solution is found, take oracle queries while retaining the earlier samples.
-Continue to estimate the gradient from these samples, old and new (lines 13--18 of Algorithm~\ref{algo:OppGradientEst}). \end{enumerate} At worst, Algorithm~\ref{algo:OppGradientEst} makes $O(d)$ queries, no worse than a finite difference gradient estimator.
-Empirically, ZORO with $\hat{\bfg}_k$ constructed using Algorithm~\ref{algo:OppGradientEst} instead of Algorithm~\ref{algo:GradientEst} works well.
-For example, in the asset risk management experiment below (see Section~\ref{sec:numberical}), $\bfg(x)\in\mathbb{R}^{225}$ but ZORO converges rapidly with approximate gradients having only $40$ to $72$ nonzeros.
+We present an algorithm, coined Adaptive ZORO (AdaZORO), incorporating these observations as Algorithm~\ref{algo:Adazoro}.
+Informally, the gradient estimator in AdaZORO proceeds as: \begin{enumerate} \item Take only $s$ queries and solve a least squares problem with support restricted to $\supp(\bfg_{k-1})$.
+If the relative error in this solution is small, return it immediately as $\hat{\bfg}_k$ (Lines~\ref{line:least_square_begin}--\ref{line:least_square_end}); otherwise, move to next step.
+This saves queries when $\supp(\bfg(x_k))$ changes slowly. \item Take an additional $m - s$ queries and run the compressible gradient estimator (Lines~\ref{line:same_s_start}--\ref{line:same_s_end}), reusing the $s$ samples we have already taken.
+Check whether the solution is sufficiently accurate (Line~\ref{line:check_accurate}). \item Until a sufficiently accurate solution is found, increase $s$ and take additional oracle queries while retaining the earlier samples.
+Continue to estimate the gradient from these samples, old and new (Lines~\ref{line:adapt_sample_begin}--\ref{line:adapt_sample_end}). \end{enumerate} At worst, AdaZORO makes $\cO(d)$ queries per iteration.
+Empirically, AdaZORO works very well on real-world datasets.
+For example, in the asset risk management experiment (see Section~\ref{subsec:asset risk}), $\bfg(x)\in\mathbb{R}^{225}$ but AdaZORO converges rapidly with approximate gradients having only $40$ to $72$ nonzero entries.